Table of Contents Show

 “The egg” is – “The Miracle of Life.”
 Not only does it contain life but also sustains life.
 We depend on eggs majorly, not only as a source of protein but also as an easy meal.

 Eggs come in various forms.
 The most preferred are fresh farm eggs and hybrid supermarket eggs.
 Eggs have a hard shell outside and are runny inside.

 Eggs are extraordinary ingredients because they can be transformed into many dishes.

 Each dish is different in form and taste but has the same key ingredient, i.e., eggs.
-These dishes may range from omelette, half fry, sunny side up, hard boil, soft boil, pudding, scrambled eggs, aka ‘Bhurji.’
+These dishes may range from an omelet, half fry, sunny side up, hard boil, soft boil, pudding, scrambled eggs, aka ‘Bhurji.

 Cooked eggs help in making dishes like the “Deviled Egg.”

 1. What is an Omelette?

 Let’s start with what this amazing yet simple dish is.

 An omelet is a dish made out of eggs.
 It is cooking the egg in a pan by mixing the yolk and whites and adding seasonings.
 It is very easy to make and can have hundreds or thousands of variations.